udit-001/fantastic-doodles/README.md

+## Overview

+The following project makes use of the following stack:
+- Python
+- Django
+- Django Rest Framework

 ## Implemented Features
 - List API endpoint which returns all the fetched videos in reverse chronological order
 - Search API endpoint which returns videos matching given keyword against title or description